Similarweb enables you to benchmark your Reach using three main metrics:

 Deduplicated Audience offers insight on the number of users generating website visits across desktop and mobile web.
 This facilitates more accurate audience analysis and delivers a clearer understanding of audience reach and loyalty.
 The metric demonstrates how customers are browsing a website and can, therefore, indicate where companies should spend their media budget (mobile/desktop/both).

-When hovering over the bars, a tooltip will appear, showing the breakdown of devices from which the traffic is coming from.
+When hovering over a monthly data point in the graph, a tooltip will appear, showing the breakdown of devices from which the traffic is coming from.
 The split between desktop-only users, mobile web-only users, and those who visited both will add up to 100% of the audience.

 Country Filters: Deduplicated Audience will be available only for countries where we have mobile data already.

-When comparing websites, users can see this metric in the Engagement table where MUV and other visitation & engagement metrics appear.
+When comparing websites, users can see this metric in the Engagement table where unique visitors and other visitation & engagement metrics appear.

 When in compare mode, you can only see the trend line with the sum of deduplicated audiences (it's not broken down by device).